-You want pants that are quick-dry (mostly nylon not cotton) for hiking and travel.
-We look for versatility and the ability to pack efficiently.
-We like the REI Co-op brand Sahara convertible pant that turns into shorts, North Face or Kuhl sometimes have similar options as well.
+When searching for hiking pants for kids look for quick-dry (mostly nylon not cotton) and comfortable.
+We also look for versatility and the ability to pack efficiently.
+We like the REI Co-op brand Sahara convertible pants that turn into shorts, North Face or Kuhl sometimes have similar options as well.
 Here are multiple style options for lightweight kids hiking pants.
-Be aware there are a lot of cheap knock-off ones on Amazon but we’ve tried them, they’re sized oddly and don’t hold up.
-Save yourself the return and go with hiking pants that will sustain your kids’ adventures.
+Be aware there are a lot of cheap knock-off ones on Amazon but we’ve tried them, they’re oddly sized and don’t hold up.
+Save yourself the return and go with hiking pants of good quality and ones that will sustain your kids’ adventures.

-For hiking in the spring or when it’s wet, we like these Jan & Jul pants There are fleece-lined ones that do a good job of keeping them warm as well as dry.
-But if it’s raining hard or you live in an area that rains frequently having true rain pants is necessary.
+For hiking in the spring or when it’s wet, we like these waterproof Jan & Jul pants.
+There are fleece-lined ones that do a good job of keeping them warm as well as dry.
+But if it’s raining hard or you live in an area that rains frequently having full rain suit is helpful.
 We have consistently used Columbia as they’re very lightweight and easily go over whatever pants they’re wearing.
-For younger kids, these rain suits are great at protecting them from wet or dirty trails.
+For younger kids, these Jan & Jul rain suits are great at protecting them from wet or dirty trails.

 Best layering hiking shirts for kids

 For shirts, look for a variety of options that are quick-dry, can easily be layered, and will pack nicely.

 Tech fabric is best for the t-shirt layer against their skin.
 From there look for a midweight long sleeve layer and we’ve found good options at either REI or Amazon for kids’ hiking shirts.
 We also love Smartwool brand layering shirts as the merino wool is good in all temps and is naturally odor-resistant.
 We love to mix in some fun t-shirts when hiking or traveling and these shirts also give back to our planet.